 To better understand our carbon footprint, we mapped out our greenhouse gas inventory and established systems to track and analyze our energy consumption and resulting carbon emissions following the Greenhouse Gas Protocol.
-We created an inventory of our Scope 1 and 2 emissions from natural gas, fuel, and electricity use, as well as our Scope 3 emissions from outbound transport and waste sent to landfill2.
-In 2021, we continued to work with Radicle Climate Smart, a program focused on helping small and medium sized enterprises measure and reduce their carbon emissions.
+We created an inventory of our Scope 1 and 2 emissions from natural gas, fuel, and electricity use, as well as our Scope 3 emissions from outbound transport and waste sent to landfill1.
+In 2022, we continued to work with Radicle Climate Smart, a program focused on helping small and medium sized enterprises measure and reduce their carbon emissions.

-In 2021, our total carbon footprint increased by 93.3% to 4,923 tonnes of CO2e (2020 - 2,547 tonnes of CO2e).
-Again, when viewed in relation to revenues, our carbon footprint per dollar of revenue decreased by 24.7% to 0.171 kg/\$ revenue (2020 - 0.227 kg/\$ revenue).
-Consistent with last year, energy consumption accounted for 98% of the Company's carbon footprint (2020 - 95%).
+In 2022, our total carbon footprint decreased by 19.1% to 3,983 tonnes of CO2e (2021 - 5,923.4 tonnes of CO2e).
+Consistent with last year, energy consumption accounted for 98% of the Company's carbon footprint (2021 - 98%).